Food Dye and ADHD

 There are two types of approved color additives - dyes and lakes.
 Dyes are water-soluble and usually come in the form of powders, granules, or liquids.
 Lakes are not water-soluble.
 They are found in products containing fats and oils.

 Some food colorings are synthetically produced.
 Examples of these color additives include FD&C Blue Nos.
-1 and 2 and FD&C Green No. 3.
+1 and 2, FD&C Green No. 3, and FD&C Red No.40.
 Other food colorings come from pigments of vegetables, minerals, or animals.
 Examples of these natural additives include beta-carotene, grape skin extract, caramel color, and saffron.

 Does sugar cause symptoms of ADHD?